EXPLAINER: Watson discipline didn't require legal charges

 When two separate Texas grand juries declined to indict Deshaun Watson on criminal complaints stemming from allegations of sexual assault or harassment by 24 women, it didn’t clear the three-time Pro Bowl quarterback from facing consequences from the NFL.

-Watson and the Cleveland Browns found out the severity of his punishment on Monday, when he was suspended six games without pay for violating the league's personal conduct policy, two people familiar with the decision told The Associated Press.
+Watson and the Cleveland Browns found out the severity of his punishment on Monday, when he was suspended six games for violating the league's personal conduct policy.
+He won't be paid while suspended, though he won't lose as much as he would have if the NFL had its way.